eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 "Max luminance diff from down for IL image generation" "Max luminance diff from up for IL image generation" First image of DL sequence (~12 nearest frames in video) are taked as reference, all next images in DL sequence are compared with it by luminance change.
+On produced ILAImages also affect "Use Filter Colors" and "Use Outline Filter Colors" which are applied on each frame and intersected with reference (First image of DL sequence).

 #########################################################################################################
 For OCR (conversion of images of text into machine-encoded text) can be used: